Cost Formulas for Inventories – FIFO, LIFO and Weighted Average Cost (IAS 2)

 Example: Weighted average cost

-On 1 January 20X1, Entity A holds 1,000 units of product X, each costing an average of $10.
-January sees the following purchases:
+On 1 January 20X1, Entity A holds 1,000 units of product X, each with an average cost of $10.
+During the month, it makes the following purchases and calculates the average cost per item as follows:

 * Refer to the downloadable Excel file.